-Students in good academic standing may request to change degree option or specialty track within a Program or transfer to another degree program at the Health Sciences Center by completing a Change of College, Major or Degree Option Form.
+Students in good academic standing may request to change degree option or specialty track within a Program or transfer to another degree program at the Health Sciences Center by completing a Change of College, Major or Degree Option Form (see "For current HCOPH")

+students seeking a Change of Major" subsection above).
 Students on probationary status must move to full-standing status and have an overall graduate grade point average of 3.00 or greater prior to initiating a request for change of status.
 Students must complete a minimum of nine credit hours of required core coursework prior to applying for a change of status within the Hudson College of Public Health.

-The Change of Major form is available in the Office of Student Services or online at http://admissions.ouhsc.edu/Portals/1047/assets/ChangeCollegeMajorDegreeOption6 2016.pdf .
+The Change of Major form is available in the Office of Student Services or online at https://admissions.ouhsc.edu/Portals/1047/assets/ChangeCollegeMajorDegreeOption6 2016.p df.
 A new career goal statement and résumé should be submitted as well.
 The request must be approved by all programs involved.